container-job-runner/cjr/docs/stacks.md

 ### `build.auth` : { username : string , server : string, token : string}

-This flag is only valid if the build object contains the field image.
 The auth field contains all the information for pulling an image that is stored in a private repository.
 This field can be ommited if the image is stored in a public repository,
 ```yaml
 build:
   image: "image:tag"